Hack-the-Bay/hack-the-bay/README.md

 To tell a story across time, we need data collected seasonally and annually so that change over time can be evaluated.
 Trends in time tend to require at least 4 years of data while time trends necessitating 10 or more years of data are very valuable.
   - CMC is most interested in locations that have collected data in the last 5 years.
 (Locations with robust historic data that have not collected new data in the last five years would be considered a gap.)
-  - The ideal sampling rhythm is 1x per month for water quality and 2x per year for benthic observations.
+  - The ideal sampling cadence is at least 10x per year for water quality and 1x per year, during the same season each year, for benthic samples.

 ### Selecting Locations
 If you select a challenge that recommends picking a specific part of the watershed to focus your analysis on, consider some ways that the watershed could be separated geographically: